-Pouring on tap at the bar, this beautiful creamy ale is one of the only white stouts available on the island!
-It’s fizzy and foamy and completely white (like Casper the Friendly Ghost) as it fills up the glass.
-Then the magic happens!
-Instead of a dense, coffee colored shade, the bubbles let up to reveal a golden beer.
-It’s delightfully light with hints of milk chocolate and vanilla.
-You’ve got to try it, especially paired with the locally-sourced Blue Water Alabama beef sausage.
-Mmmmm good!
+Pouring on tap at the new electronic bar, this beautiful creamy ale is one of the only fresh-brewed ales with roasted pecans on the island!
+And, instead of a dense, coffee-colored shade, the bubbles let up to reveal a golden beer.
+You’ve got to try it!

 Honey Bubble at Villaggio Grille